the-warp-zone/WorkOrderWizard/README.md

 Built for the desktop experience as well as native mobile.
 React Native will be used to create iOS and Android smartphone apps.

+Depending on our needs during the development process, we may choose to employ Reduct or Context API in order to track application state.

 ## Deployment
 This will be a cloud-based service.
 We may choose to utilize an automatically scaling deployment service such as Amazon Elastic Beanstalk.